Norva24’s decentralized operation model

 Consistent with Norva24 operating model, the Group’s sales activities are decentralized.
 Most decisions are made at the branch level, with support provided at the national and Group Management levels specifically as they relate to key customer accounts and public tender processes.
 Marketing activities are also decentralized, with a greater emphasis on the role of branches in local branding and marketing strategies.

-Norva24 value proposition to repeat customers is focused on: providing a comprehensive service offering, becoming a partner of choice by offering rapid response time service with superior quality, ensuring adequate documentation and high ESG standards are in place and offering disruptive and innovative solutions, such as IoT surveillance solutions.
+Norva24 value proposition to repeat customers is focused on providing a comprehensive service offering, becoming a partner of choice by offering rapid response time service with superior quality, ensuring adequate documentation and high ESG standards are in place and offering disruptive and innovative solutions, such as IoT surveillance solutions.

 Norva24’s initiatives for winning new customers focus on: targeted marketing through digital and traditional channels, incentivization schemes for local operators to onboard new customers, quality service to ensure referrals via satisfied customers, and tender process support at the country level to support local branches.
-New customers are also often won by the local branch managers.
+New customers are also often won over by the local branch managers.

 Revenue model and customer contracts